-The RC5058 constantly monitors the output voltage for protection against over-voltage conditions.
-If the voltage at the VFB pin exceeds the selected program voltage, an over-voltage condition is assumed and the RC5058 disables the output drive signal to the external high-side MOSFET.
-The DC-DC converter returns to normal operation after the output voltage returns to normal levels.
+The RC5057 constantly monitors the output voltage for protection against over-voltage conditions.
+If the voltage at the VFB pin exceeds the selected program voltage, an over-voltage condition is assumed and the RC5057 disables the output drive signal to the external high-side MOSFET.
+The DC-DC converter returns to normal operation after the fault has been removed.
+If it is desired to have an active over-voltage protection circuit, the RC5052, which includes all the features of the RC5057, may be chosen instead of the RC5057.